How to Find a Qualified Civil Engineer:

 The next step in finding a good civil engineer to work for you is the screening process.
 This will include a screening email, a short phone interview, a test, and then a final interview held in person.

-If your efforts to hire civil engineers has gone well so far, then you'll likely be receiving a bunch of applications.
+If your efforts to hire civil engineers have gone well thus far, you'll likely receive several applications.
 You'll need to separate the applicants who are the most serious about the position from those who are less serious.
-To do this, send each applicant an email thanking them for their application.
-Include in the email five questions they need to answer within a certain timeframe.
+To do this, send each applicant an email thanking them for their application, and include in the email five questions they need to answer within a certain timeframe.
 The questions could include:

 - What interests you most about this position?